jcolag/entropy-arbitrage/2023-08-31-allegiance.md

  > **NOT PICARD**: {% emoji musical notes %} Come cheer up my lads, 'Tis to glory we steer.
 To find something new in this wonderful year.
 To honor we call you as free men and brave.
 For who are so free as the sons of the waves?
 Hearts of Oak are our ships, Jolly tars are our men.
 We always are ready.
 Steady, boys, steady.
 We'll fight, and we'll conquer, again and again. {% emoji musical notes %}

-Fake-Picard sings [*Heart of Oak*](https://en.wikipedia.org/wiki/Heart_of_Oak), the march of the United Kingdom's navy, which seems like a bizarre choice...
+Fake-Picard sings {% wiki Heart_of_Oak|*Heart of Oak*|en %}, the march of the United Kingdom's navy, which seems like a bizarre choice...

  > **RIKER**: That's not the Captain I know.